-I teach beginning though advanced level violin and viola.
-I also teach a range of fiddle styles, beginning through intermediate cello and singing, and I coach string ensembles.
+I teach serious beginners though more advanced level violinist and violists.
+I also teach a range of fiddle styles, beginning through intermediate cellists, and I coach string ensembles.

 Whether you’re a beginner, have some experience, or have a lot of experience, we start lessons together with an inventory of your musical background, discuss your goals, and if you do have playing experience, we hear a bit of something you’ve been playing recently, the best way to help assess what our next steps might be.
 Whether you are a beginner or more advanced, I always start with assessing technique and even for more advanced students there’s usually some “resetting” we need to do at first so we can avoid tension and tone issues.
 Even if this might feel like taking a step backwards sometimes, students who are open to the process quickly feel relief as we work through the issues and they realize how much easier playing really can be.

 Some students have strong areas of interest.
 Common topics that show up among students in my studio include Classical repertoire, improving technique or specific techniques like vibrato or bowing/tone, improvising, fiddle styles, interpretation, and recovery from pain, injury, or performance anxiety.
 If so, in our first lessons together we’ll formulate a plan for how to efficiently achieve your goal.

 If you’re not sure what you need or have more general goals, we’ll focus on the most obvious and achievable elements you need to build your technique, repertoire, and interpretation so you’ll be well equipped to take any direction you choose later on.

 If you have playing experience, expect to play a little for me - a scale, etude, excerpt, or tune that you feel fairly comfortable playing.
 Many students are nervous at their first lesson and are unable to play their best.
 Performance anxiety, even in a lesson, is common, and with many of my students, part of our work together involves practicing performance techniques to help us get more comfortable playing under pressure.